jakehirst/Machine-Learning/DecisionTree/README.md

 **If you would like to binarize the numeric values in your dataset**, you must first identify the columns that you would like to be binarized in a list as shown in the beginning of the " DATA PREPROCESSING " section.
 Then, you must call binarize_numeric_vals() with the first parameter being the dataframe you would like to binarize, and the second parameter being the list of attributes you would like to binarize.

-Finally, you must identify the possible labels in the dataset as a global list.
-This is the last step in the " DATA PREPROCESSING " section and can be done as shown.

 ALL OF THE PREPROCESS DATA STEPS MUST BE DONE FOR BOTH THE TRAINING AND TESTING DATASETS
 ---
 Running ID3 algorithm: